Turbo 3Ts Budget Strategy: A Smarter Way to Tackle Debt

 Ready to take control of your finances?
 Download our Turbo 3Ts Budget Strategy Worksheet (PDF) to track your spending, set goals, and start making progress—one month at a time.
 Assign a specific amount to each Tackle, Target, and Treat category based on your current income.
 Then, at the end of the month, revisit your spending and adjust your budget for the next cycle.

-Understanding Needs vs. Wants in the 3Ts Budget
+Understanding Needs vs. Wants

 The Turbo 3Ts budget strategy centers your spending around Tackle (needs + debt), Target (stability), and Treat (wants), making it easier to understand where your money should go based on your financial situation.
 Knowing the difference between needs and wants is the foundation of that structure.